The

 });

-By default, the email addresses must be separated by commas (,).
-You can change this value via the separator option.
+By default, the email addresses must be separated by commas (,

 Let's say that you don't want to strict the format of multiple email addresses.
 Assume that the following formats are accepted: